R1nge/Suika/Assets/Readme.md

 ////Redo UI
 ////Change selected button color

-////Android move then drop (Is it even persists?)
+////Android move then drop (Is it even occurs?)
-////Game over deletes the save
-////But return to main menu save the data again

 Other:
 ////Change songs